oisin/hbm-ai-policy/README.md

-# hbm-ai-policy
-The Human Brain Meat AI Policy
+# The Human Brain Meat AI Policy

 I concocted this policy when I set up [Chunky Labs](http://chunkylabs.com), my consultancy firm.
 The point was to let my clients-to-be know that when they were contracting me, that I would be doing the work myself rather than phoning it in via a mediocrity machine.